kngwyu/rlpy3/doc/tutorial.rst

    :linenos:

-Again, as the first GridWorld example, the main content of the file is a `make_experiment` function which takes an id, a path and some more optional parameters and returns an :class:`Experiment.Experiment` instance.
+Again, as the first GridWorld example, the main content of the file is a `make_experiment` function which takes an id, a path and some more optional parameters and returns an :class:`experiment.Experiment` instance.
 This is the standard format of an RLPy experiment description and will allow us to run it in parallel on several cores on one computer or even on a computing cluster with numerous